 The first-line treatment for type 2 diabetes is diet, weight control and physical activity.
-If your blood glucose level remains high despite a trial of these lifestyle measures then tablets to reduce the blood glucose level are usually advised.
+If your blood sugar (glucose) level remains high despite a trial of these lifestyle measures then tablets to reduce the blood glucose level are usually advised.
 Insulin injections are needed in some cases if the blood glucose level remains too high despite taking tablets.
 Treatments for other related problems may also be advised.
 This leaflet mainly discusses treatments that can lower the blood glucose level.
 It briefly mentions other treatments that may also be advised if you have type 2 diabetes.
-See separate leaflet called 'Diabetes Type 2' for more general information about this condition.

 How is the blood glucose level monitored?

 The blood test that is mainly used to keep a check on your blood sugar (glucose) level is called the HbA1c test.
 This test is commonly done every 2-6 months by your doctor or nurse.
 The HbA1c test measures a part of the red blood cells.
 Glucose in the blood attaches to part of the red blood cells.
 This part can be measured and gives a good indication of your average blood glucose level over the previous 1-3 months.

 Treatment aims to lower your HbA1c to below a target level which is usually agreed between you and your doctor.
 Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%) but this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor (for example, by increasing the dose of your medication, etc).

 In general, the nearer your HbA1c level is to normal:

 - The better you are likely to feel, and

 - The less likely you are to develop complications from diabetes, such as heart disease, eye problems, kidney problems, feet problems, etc.